Provided by Brownlow Wealth Management

 Their question to us was: “Is this care home affordable for his lifetime, we do not want to be in a position where dad has run out of money and has to move her to a cheaper Local Authority home”.

-Our solution was to arrange an Immediate Care Plan for Mr Williams that used just part of his capital and guaranteed an income to meet the current shortfall in his care fees for the rest of his life.
+Our solution was to arrange an Immediate Care Plan for Mr Williams that used just part of his capital and guaranteed an income to meet the current shortfall in his care fees, £60,000 a year, for the rest of his life.
 We checked with the Care Home and they confirmed previous inflationary increase in fees had been less than 5% each year so we arrange an Immediate Care Plan with built in 5% annual escalation.
+With the possibility of inflation running a lot higher than this, we also recommended he keep substantial funds in easy access deposit based savings.

-This removed the worry of running out of money and meant that Mr Williams could be happy in his first choice of home while his family would have the peace of mind of knowing that the fees would always be paid.
-Mr Williams was happy knowing he was likely to be able to leave his grandchildren a substantial inheritance of well over £200,000 as his remaining estate was now effectively ring-fenced from the Local Authority to bequeath to his family.
+This removed the worry of running out of money and meant that Mr Williams could be happy in his first choice of home while his family would have the peace of mind of knowing that the fees would always be paid at the assumed fee and inflation level.
+Mr Williams was happy knowing he was likely to be able to leave his grandchildren a substantial inheritance of well over £400,000 as his remaining estate was now effectively ring-fenced from the Local Authority and the costs of care to bequeath to his family.

 The levels and bases of taxation and reliefs from taxation can change at any time and are dependent on individual circumstances.